drduh/macOS-Security-and-Privacy-Guide/README.md

 or have a look at [homebrew/Installation.md](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md#installation) for other installation options.

-Homebrew uses SSL/TLS to talk with github and verifies checksums of downloaded packages, so I would consider it to be pretty safe.
-There is discussion in [homebrew/issues/18036](https://github.com/Homebrew/homebrew/issues/18036).
+Homebrew uses SSL/TLS to talk with github and verifies checksums of downloaded packages, so it's [fairly secure](https://github.com/Homebrew/homebrew/issues/18036).

+Or, just download, compile and install software directly from their respective open source repositories.

 ## DNS
 Here are a few ways to improve your security and privacy with DNS.